How to track users according to GDPR and other privacy regulations

 Privacy regulations in different countries require you to disclose different levels of information about how you track your visitors, what information you collect, what you do with this data and what your visitors can do about it.

-Lastly, you may also need to have specially written contracts with your employees who handle personal information of your visitors and emergency protocols.
+Lastly, you may need to have specially written contracts with your employees who handle personal information of your visitors and emergency protocols.

 Step 8.
 Monitor changes